danilotc/devdojoen-java/README.md

 1. [x] Java One For All 14 - Primitive types pt 05 - Exercise
 1. [x] Java One For All 15 - Operators pt 01 - Arithmetic
 1. [x] Java One For All 16 - Operators pt 02 - Relational
+1. [x] Java One For All 17 - Operators pt 03 - Logical AND

 ---